giraffe-fsharp/Giraffe.AzureFunctions/README.md

 # Giraffe.AzureFunctions

+A simple example of using Giraffe with Azure Functions

-Routing library for Azure Functions
+Requires Azure Functions runtime 2.0